Who’s ready for a few spring math preschool activities?

 Feel free to grab the books to add to your spring math preschool activities below on Amazon or your local library.
 If your library doesn’t have any of the suggested books, be sure to get their suggestions!

 Also, don’t forget that audiobooks and picture books also count.

 Spring is Here (Bear and Mole Stories)And Then It’s Spring (Booklist Editor’s Choice.
 Books for Youth (Awards))Let It RainPlanting a RainbowSpring into Summer!/Fall into Winter!(Dr. Seuss/The Cat in the Hat Knows a Lot About That!)
 (Pictureback(R))Everything Spring (Picture the Seasons)Worm Weather20 Stories for Spring

-a) Print the Math pages that are in the Spring free printable worksheets and then cut the cards out.
+Print the Math pages that are in the Spring free printable worksheets.
+You can do this on regular paper or even cardstock.